 Teaching experience may be considered appropriate in some cases (see pathway specific specifications).
 However, all students must normally demonstrate a personal or professional interest in the academic study of education.

 The Postgraduate Certificate in Education (International) is being offered through a collaborative partnership with the International School of Geneva.
 The course will run for one academic year.

-Please note: teaching of this course takes place in Geneva.
+Please note: the teaching of this course takes place in Geneva.

-Successful completion of the programme can also lead to International Baccalaureate Certificate in Teaching and Learning (Level 1) providing IBO requirements for this award have been completed at an appropriate level.
+Successful completion of the course can also lead to International Baccalaureate Certificate in Teaching and Learning (Level 1) providing IBO requirements for this award have been completed at an appropriate level.

 Information for international students

 Please check the English language requirements for your subject and level of study.